-- 5.5.3.1 Annexure C: "Delegations of Authority" sets out the conditions under which any intended contractual arrangement is submitted to the oversight of the BIDCO.
-The only exception to such requirement is where: - There is no impact on an existing supplier/(s), AND - No existing supplier can suitably service the need, AND - The new entrant demonstrates sufficient capability, AND - The Procurement Strategy is not negatively impacted in terms of Preferential Procurement, Spend and Coverage, AND - There is no Impact on the Procurement Strategy for that Commodity; - 5.5.3.2 The above exceptions appear in Table 1: Supplier vs. Commodity Procurement Matrix of Annexure C: Delegations of Authority.
+- 5.5.3.1 Tables 1, 2 and 3 of Annexure C: "Delegations of Authority", set out the conditions under which any intended contractual arrangement is submitted to the oversight of the BIDCO.
+The only exception to such requirement is where: - There is no impact on an existing supplier/(s), AND - No existing supplier can suitably service the need, AND - The new entrant demonstrates sufficient capability, AND - The Procurement Strategy is not negatively impacted in terms of Preferential Procurement, Spend and Coverage, AND - There is no Impact on the Procurement Strategy for that Commodity;

+5.5.3.2 The above exceptions appear in Table 1 of Annexure C: "Delegations of Authority".
 Such exceptions must be effectively confirmed in the Business Requirements Definition prior to engaging the supplier concerned.